svaarala/duktape/doc/logging.rst

   writes go through a single logger instance.
 If multiple global objects exist in the Duktape heap, each global context (or more specifically ``Duktape.Logger`` instance) will have its own logger object.
-Logging from C is usually less of a priority so the logging C api is kept very minimal on purpose.
+Logging from C is usually less of a priority so the logging C API is kept very minimal on purpose.

 Existing frameworks and related links